facebook/stylex/packages/eslint-plugin/README.md

 ### stylex/valid-styles

 StyleX requires styles that are statically analyzable.
-This rule will detect invalid styles that stylex cannot handle.
+This rule will detect invalid styles that StyleX cannot handle.